Wasserstein Gaussianization and Efficient Variational Bayes for Robust Bayesian Synthetic Likelihood: Numerical examples and applications

 \section{Numerical examples and applications}

 This section implements and compares the performance of the four BSL methods using VB for inference: standard BSL (VB-BSL), robust BSL (VB-rBSL), standard BSL with Wasserstein Gaussianization (VB-BSL-WG) and robust BSL with Wasserstein Gaussianization (VB-rBSL-WG).
 The implementation was in Python and run on a Dell computer equipped with an Intel Core i7-1265U 1.80 GHz processor and 10 CPU cores.
+The code is executed using JAX, a powerful numerical computing library known for its scalability.
 The computer code for the examples is available at \url{https://github.com/VBayesLab/VBSL-WG}.